ibm-cloud-docs/containers/vpc_network_policy.md

    <td>After 4</td>
    </tr>
    <tr>
-   <td>`*` **Optional**: Allow access from the Kubernetes control plane IP addresses that are used to health check and report the overall status of your Ingress components.
+   <td>`*` Allow access from the Kubernetes control plane IP addresses that are used to health check and report the overall status of your Ingress components.
 Create one rule for each control plane IP address [in step 7 of the Updating IAM firewalls section](/docs/containers?topic=containers-firewall#iam_allowlist).</td>
    <td>Allow</td>
    <td>TCP</td>
    <td>Each control plane IP address for your region [in step 7 of the Updating IAM firewalls section](/docs/containers?topic=containers-firewall#iam_allowlist)</td>